jcmdln/infranetic/README.md

 REMOVED OR REPLACED WITH FRIENDLIER WORDING.

-`Infranetic` is a brutalized portmanteau derived from the idea of "non-frenetic infrastructure" that aims to provide reproducible deployments of "HashiStack" that can be deployed locally or globally.
+`Infranetic` is a brutalized portmanteau derived from the idea of "non-frenetic infrastructure" that aims to provide provider-agnostic deployments that can be reproduced locally and deployed globally.
 This idea was inspired in part by the
 following:

 * [Ansible and HashiCorp: Better Together (hashicorp.com)](